Late Night Alibi Is:

 Rand Hollobaugh - Drums, Backing Vocals

-From there, Rand went on to hook up with a regional band, Hotshot, who would play the nightclub circuit of mainly Holiday Inns, Sheratons and various nightclubs throughout Ohio, Indiana, Michigan & Iowa, playing 4-5 sets a night, 6 to 7 nights a week!
+In past years, Rand has played the nightclub circuit of Holiday Inns, Sheratons and various nightclubs throughout Ohio, Indiana, Michigan & Iowa, playing 4-5 sets a night, 6 to 7 nights a week!

 Tim Dukeman - Bass Guitar, Backing Vocals